All Products

 No.

-Downloading over an internal network does not affect the instance's bandwidth.
-Downloading over the internet is only billed and depends only on your local network bandwidth.
+Downloading over an internal network does not affect the instance bandwidth.
+Downloading over the public network is billed and depends only on your local network bandwidth.

 Why is the file garbled after I use a download command to download a backup?

-After the backup is downloaded to a local machine or an ECS instance, run the tar -izxvf <compressed_package_filename>.tar.gz -C <path_to_decompressed_file> command to decompress the file and view it in the corresponding folder.
+After downloading the backup to your computer or an ECS instance, run the tar -izxvf <compressed_package_filename>.tar.gz -C <path_to_decompressed_file> command to decompress the file and view it in the destination folder.

 How are the downloaded backup files named?

-The backup files are named after the host ID and the time of the instance.
+The backup files are named based on the host ID and the creation time of the instance.

-When I download a backup file to OSS, the error "Unsupported bucket XXX's StorageClass is IA, Please Use bucket's StorageClass is Standard" is reported.
-How do I fix this?
+When I download a backup file to an OSS bucket, the "Unsupported bucket XXX's StorageClass is IA, Please Use bucket's StorageClass is Standard" error is reported.
+How do I fix this issue?

-When you download a backup to OSS, the storage class of the target bucket must be Standard.
-If you want to save the downloaded backup to an OSS bucket that uses a different storage class, you can use one of the following methods:
+When you download a backup to an OSS bucket, the storage class of the bucket must be Standard.
+If you want to save the downloaded backup to an OSS bucket that uses a different storage class, use one of the following methods:

-• Method 1: Download the backup to a bucket that uses Standard storage, and then transform the storage class.
+• Method 1: Download the backup to a bucket that uses Standard storage, and then convert the storage class.

-• Method 2: Download the backup to a local machine, and then upload it to the destination bucket.
+• Method 2: Download the backup to your computer, and then upload it to the destination bucket.

 Why can't I find the backup download buttons in the console?